zpforlove/Rene/README.md

 We have released the model file **Rene.pth** in the Releases module, encouraging users to deploy the model on wearable respiratory sound detection devices, thus promoting the development of edge artificial intelligence in respiratory disease diagnosis.

 # Usage #
+Firstly, you need to ensure that the running device contains a sound card and corresponding drivers.
+For example, it cannot be a virtual machine or a server.

 Connect the microphone to the stethoscope, then execute the following code to see the respiratory disease prediction probability values output in percentage form on the console.

 `python ./streaming.py`